Writing · MCP infrastructure

 write_file: { action: 'approve', reason: 'Writes need human review.' },

-If you want a worked example with a real production MCP server in front, here's how I run Cordon in front of Agent Toolbelt (27 tools my agents call for stock research, schema gen, regex and the small stuff) — same swap, more concrete.
+For a fuller example with a real production MCP server in front, here's how I run Cordon over Agent Toolbelt.
+Same swap, more concrete.